Spiral Model in Software Development Life Cycle

-Before starting Spiral Model in Software Development Life Cycle, I would suggest you to check this post “Software Development Life Cycle”
+Before starting the Spiral Model in Software Development Life Cycle, I would suggest you check this post “Software Development Life Cycle”

-I would also suggest you to read about “Software Testing Life Cycle”
+I would also suggest you read about the “Software Testing Life Cycle”

-Let’s see what is Spiral Model in SDLC and it’s advantages and disadvantages in detail.
+Let’s see what is the Spiral Model in SDLC and it’s advantages and disadvantages in detail.

 Spiral Model was first described by Barry W. Boehm (American Software Engineer) in 1986.

-Spiral model works in an iterative nature.
-It is a combination of both Prototype development process and Linear development process (waterfall model).
-This model place more emphasis on risk analysis.
-Mostly this model adpots to the large and complicated projects where risk is high.
-Every Iteration starts with a planning and ends with the product evaluation by client.
+The spiral model works in an iterative nature.
+It is a combination of both the Prototype development process and the Linear development process (waterfall model).
+This model places more emphasis on risk analysis.
+Mostly this model adapts to large and complicated projects where risk is high.
+Every Iteration starts with planning and ends with the product evaluation by the client.

-and also they know that they will release next version of product when the current version is in existence.
-They prefer Spiral Model to develop the product in an iterative nature.
-They could release one version of the product to the end user and start developing next version which includes new enhancements and improvements on previous version (based on the issues faced by the user in the previous version).
-Like Microsoft released Windows 8 and improved it based on user feedback and released the next version (Windows 8.1).
+and also they know that they will release the next version of the product when the current version is in existence.
+They prefer the Spiral Model to develop the product in an iterative nature.
+They could release one version of the product to the end-user and start developing the next version which includes new enhancements and improvements on the previous version (based on the issues faced by the user in the previous version).
+Microsoft released Windows 8 and improved it based on user feedback and released the next version (Windows 8.1).

 Spiral Model undergoes 4 phases.

 Planning Phase – Requirement Gathering, Cost Estimation, Resource Allocation

 Risk Analysis Phase – Strengths and weaknesses of the project